confluentinc/ksql/docs/index.rst

     You can interactively write KSQL queries by using the KSQL command line interface (CLI).
 The KSQL CLI acts as a client to the KSQL server.

-Web Interface
-    The KSQL web interface provides a simple visual wrapper for the interactive KSQL CLI.
-The web interface is intended for local development, testing, and demoing.
-It is not recommended for production environments and will likely change in the future.

-    - By default, the KSQL web interface runs on every KSQL Server and is accessible at `http://ksqlserver:8080 <http://ksqlserver:8080>`_.
-    - The web interface shares the port with KSQL's REST API, which you can configure via the listeners configuration property.

 How Do I Get Started?
 ---------------------